tallhamer/MapApp/README.md

 folks track down what crazy thing I did and fix their setup from my poor design decisions.

 The second item that the application will create upon first run is an initial *settings.json* file that will store all the connection information and global settings for the application.
-The settings can be accessed from the **Tools** menu within the application, so there should be no need to access or change this file from outside of the application.
+The settings can be accessed from the **Options** menu within the application, so there should be no need to access or change this file from outside of the application.

 <p align="center">